Becoming a Virtual Volunteen

 If you have any questions, please contact Jennifer Deuell.

 VolunTeens earn community service hours by completing projects.
 Hours assigned to each projected are listed for each virtual project.
+The awarding of the hours is at the discretion of the VolunTEEN Coordinator.

 All teen volunteers are responsible for keeping track of their own hours earned.
 And all completed projects or project proposals must be emailed to the Young Adult Coordinator Jennifer Deuell.